 Qtip: For new surveys that haven’t been activated, there’s an answer choice shortcut: click the Edit multiple button to open a box where you can paste in the choices!
 Choices should be separated by line breaks.

 - Re-select the How old are you? question.

-- In the first dropdown menu, select the 10 and under answer choice.
+- In the second dropdown menu, select the 10 and under answer choice.

-- In the second dropdown menu, make sure Is Selected appears.
+- In the third dropdown menu, make sure Is Selected appears.

 Qtip: “Is Selected” is likely the default, so you may not have to change this dropdown at all.
 This option is called a conditional operator and triggers skip logic.

-- Click Done when you have completed your conditional statement.
+- Click Confirm when you have completed your conditional statement.